-Section S10 sets out the fundamental requirements for compaction of all permissible reinstatement materials, including guidance as to the degree of compaction necessary to comply with the Code of Practice, thereby supporting the required end performance of the whole reinstatement.
+Section \$10 sets out the fundamental requirements for compaction of all permissible reinstatement materials, including guidance as to the degree of compaction necessary to comply with the Code of Practice, thereby supporting the required end performance of the whole reinstatement.

-Sections S11 and S12 respectively cover ancillary activities which might be encountered during street works and the prescribed remedial measures in the event that the reinstatement is defective and/or causes settlement beyond the limits of the reinstatement.
+Sections S11 and S12 respectively cover ancillary activities which might be encountered during road works and the prescribed remedial measures in the event that the reinstatement is defective and/or causes settlement beyond the limits of the reinstatement.
+Section S13 covers the requirements for narrow trenches.

-so.3 Outline of the Appendices
+S0.3 Outline of the Appendices